2025

 Order of Service for Covenant Renewal

-God made man to worship.
-Worship is at the heart of life.
+God always takes the initiative in worship.
 God summons His covenant people to worship Him corporately, in Spirit and Truth, each and every week on the Lord’s Day (Sunday).

 The Triune God greets us through his minister.
 The congregation responds.

-Upon entrance into the presence of the LORD, the congregation is confronted with the holy majesty of God and responds appropriately in reverent fear and adoration (Isa.
+Upon entrance into the presence of the LORD, the congregation is confronted with the holy majesty of God and responds appropriately in reverent fear and adoration with prayer, a responsive psalm, and a song of adoration (Isa.
 6:1-4).
-We both declare God’s greatness and enter his courts with singing (Ps.
-100).

 Now, in the Newer Testamental age, we approach God through Jesus Christ, the true Lamb of God our perfect representative, our vicarious substitute.
 Thus, the sacrifice of Christ renews the covenant between God and man.

-Therefore, in our confession of sin, both personal and corporate, we as the church lay our sins on Christ, the Lamb of God, who appeared once for all at the end of the ages to put away sin by the sacrifice of himself (Heb.
+Therefore, through confession of sin, both personal and corporate, the congreagtion symbolically lays our sins on Christ, the true Lamb of God, who appeared once for all at the end of the ages to put away sin by the sacrifice of himself (Heb.
 9:26 cf. Rom.
 6:10, Heb.
 7:27, 10:1-18).
+Only through the atoning sacrifice of the Lord Jesus Christ can we receive true forgiveness of sins.
+Thus, by faith, we are united with Him in his death.

-In Christ, we die to sin.
-In Him, we are assured of our pardon because we are united to Him in His resurrection which was proof of His acceptability as a sacrifice.
+In Christ, we die to sin (Col. 3:3).
+So too are we assured of our pardon because we are likewise united to Him in His resurrection, which is the vindication of His self-sacrifice.

-Having sung praise to our mericful God, we then respond by confessing our faith in the covenant promises of God.
+Having sung praise to our merciful God, we then respond by confessing our faith in the covenant promises of God, by corporately confessing our common creeds and confessions.

 • The LORD consecrates us by His Word: